Rev1s10n/Tri-Hard-Slab-Arcade-Edition/README.md

 ## Custom artwork

-You can download the PSD file and dxf drawing reference in Custom artwork template folder for top panel.
+You can download the PSD file and dxf drawing reference in Custom artwork template folder for top panel.<br>
 Print it out and insert the artwork between 02 and 03 acrylic layers.

 ## Attribution
-You're free to use this design as long as you credit to this page.
+You're free to use this design as long as you credit to this page.<br>
 [Licensed under CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)